JonDStone Logo

 Trouble on Rails

-This day, May 25th, 2015, will most likely go down as one of my top 15 storm chase days.
-Myself a few others from New York started the day in southeast Colorado on a developing storm.
-This storm quickly turned into an amazingly sculpted HP (high precipitation) supercell.
-Although this storm was tornado warned for over an hour, no tornado formed, unless it was back in the mess of rain and hail.
+May 25th, 2015, will likely remain one of my top 15 storm chase days.
+Alongside a few others from New York, I began the day in southeast Colorado, following a developing storm.
+This storm quickly transformed into an awe-inspiring HP (high precipitation) supercell.
+Although tornado warnings were issued for over an hour, no tornado appeared—unless it was hidden in the dense rain and hail.

 Purchase Options